In this example, we use the User Role condition to display a pop-up that hides the website from users who are not Admins.

 - Click “Save“.

-* In addition to the conditions offered by If-So for displaying the pop-ups, pop-ups can also be displayed only after one of the following on-page events has occurred: Click, Scroll, Inactivity, Delay, or Exit Intent.
+* In addition to the conditions that If-So offers for displaying the pop-ups, pop-ups can also be displayed only after one of the following on-page events has occurred: Click, Scroll, Inactivity, Delay, or Exit Intent.
 Learn more.

 Setting up an alternative close button

-By default, click the pop-up’s overlay (background) or the closing X at the top-right corner closes the pop-up.
+By default, clicking the pop-up’s overlay (background)); conversely, the closing X at the top-right corner closes the pop-up.

-Make sure you include the dot (.) or the number sign (#) before the selector name.
+Make sure you include the dot (.) or number sign (#) before the selector name.

 In the following example, clicking an element with the ID #PopUpClose will close the pop-up: